July 17, 2023

 On the Tamagotchi Pix, the process of cleaning up poop is slightly different since there are no standard buttons like on other versions.
 This version also features a touch screen, so many commands can be fulfilled through swipes.
 If you want to poop-scoop on Tamagotchi Pix, you’ll have to get your hands dirty by swiping from left to right after selecting the Clean option.

 Ever wondered why your Tamagotchi character can’t just use a toilet like the rest of us?
 Well, they thought of this when making the Game Boy version.
-In this version, you can use the Toilet command to compel your Tama to use the toilet if you catch them before they leave a mess on the floor.

-If you leave your Tama to roll around in its own waste, it’s inevitably going to get sick.
-This will hamper your Tamagotchi’s health and growth into more mature stages and can even cut your Tamagotchi’s lifespan short!
+If you leave your Tama to roll around in its own waste, it’s not hard to guess what will happen…

 In the world of Tamagotchi, poop isn’t just a nuisance; it’s part of the gameplay!

-On Tamagotchi Connection Version 3 and Keitai Katsura Tamagotchi Plus, the first game has the user avoiding falling poop while trying to catch music notes (talk about suffering for art!).
+On Tamagotchi Connection Version 3 and Keitai Katsura Tamagotchi Plus, the first game has the user avoiding falling poop while trying to catch music notes.
+Talk about suffering for art!
 The opposite goes for Akai, a Japanese version of Tamagotchi, where the user avoids falling money while catching poops of different sizes in a trash can.

 On Tamagotchi L.i.f.e Tap and Hatch, poop is used as a stage obstacle in one game, preventing falling blocks from passing through.
 The only way to clear it was through a Potty Bomb or clearing the block directly.